dtinth/it.js/README.md

 Performance
 -----------

-While these generated functions are fast, creating them is quite expensive.
+While these generated functions are fast (only a little function call overhead), the process of creating these functions is expensive.

 For best performance, you can generate the functions you want to use ahead of time, and just use them, instead of generating these functions on the fly.